-Once the Ninja Flame is switched on, it will operate from your external DC power source if available, if no DC power source is present, then the battery will become the primary power source.
+Once the Sumo19 is switched on, it will operate from your external DC power source if available, if no DC power source is present, then the battery will become the primary power source if it connected by the XLR terminal.
 The battery will work as redundant power if DC power is disconnected.